Acceptable Income Sources in Lending Assessment

 Short or inconsistent histories may result in averaging or partial inclusion.

-Government or Support Income
+Government Or Support Income

 May be recognised where payments are ongoing, policy-accepted, and expected to continue.